grousseaufr/CmcChallenge/README.md

 ### CmcChallenge.Application

 Holds the application services.
-The order service obviously would need to persist the order, but I think it was needed here.
+The orderService obviously would need to persist the order, but I think it was not needed here.

 ---